REGISTER YOUR TAMARIKI WITH US TODAY!

 Shabhnam Sakik – Centre Manager

 My name is Shabhnam Sakik.
-I have been teaching for the past 12years and mum to 3 beautiful children.
-I am originally from Fiji but New Zealand has been my home for the last 18 years.
-I have been with the Y for the last 6 years and have a passion for working alongside children with the belief that they deserve the best learning environment, love, care and respect.
+I have been teaching for the past 16 years and mum to 3 beautiful children.
+I am originally from Fiji but New Zealand has been my home for the last 22 years.
+I have been with the Y for the last 10 years and have a passion for working alongside children with the belief that they deserve the best learning environment, love, care and respect.
 I believe that tamariki thrive in respectful and reciprocated relationships where their uniqueness and individuality is acknowledged and celebrated.
 It is important for the tamariki to build a strong sense of belonging to the centre and a close and collaborative relationship with their kaiako are paramount for providing them with the best care and education.

 Gaylene Patchett – Qualified Teacher